metaopt/torchopt/README.md

 def forward(params, batch, labels):
     # Forward process
     ...
-    return objective  # the returned tensor should be a scalar-tensor
+    return objective  # the returned tensor should be a scalar tensor
 ```

 #### OOP API  <!-- omit in toc -->